paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-106-commodity-programs.md

 ### Statutory Notes

 #### References in Text
 The Agricultural Adjustment Act of 1938, referred to in subsecs. (a)(2) and (f)(1), is act Feb.
 16, 1938, ch.
 30, 52 Stat.
-31, as amended.
-Part VI of subtitle B of title III of the Act was classified generally to subpart VI (§ 1357 et seq.) of part B of subchapter II of chapter 35 of this title prior to repeal by subsec. (a)(1) of this section.
+31. Part VI of subtitle B of title III of the Act was classified generally to subpart VI (§ 1357 et seq.) of part B of subchapter II of chapter 35 of this title prior to repeal by subsec. (a)(1) of this section.
 For complete classification of this Act to the Code, see [section 1281 of this title](./chapter-035-agricultural-adjustment-act-of-1938.md#section-1281) and Tables.

 #### Codification
 Section is comprised of section 1309 of Pub.
 L. 107–171.
 Subsec. (a)(1) of section 1309 of Pub.
 L. 107–171 repealed sections 1357 to 1359a of this title.
 Subsec. (h) of section 1309 amended sections 1361, 1371, 1373, and 1378 of this title.